 Kamakura lies on the south coast of Tokyo.
 The seaside city used to be the political center of Japan in medieval times, but now is a popular vacation resort, featuring many Shinto shrines and Buddhist Zen temples.
 Standing around 15 m (40 ft) in height, the Great Buddha at the Kotoku-in Temple is the city’s most prominent landmark.
 The bronze statue survived a 15th-century tsunami that devastated the area.
 The Hokokuji Temple features the Magical Bamboo Forest, which is also worth a visit.
+Additionally, you can spend fun family holidays in Kamakura.
 Beach lovers can head to Yuigahama Beach on Sagami Bay, which is also a popular surfing spot and enjoys beautiful sunsets.
-Enoshima Island and Enoshima Aquarium is an enjoyable location for the whole family.
-The perfect way to chill out and soak your stress away in this coastal town is to stay in one of the best ryokans in Kamakura, Kanagawa, Japan.
-Scroll down to read more.
+Then, explore the best street foods in Kamakura to fill your stomach.
+Enoshima Island and Enoshima Aquarium are enjoyable locations for the whole family.
+Scroll down to read more about the best ryokans in Kamakura, Kanagawa, Japan.

 Katiya Ryokan is a typical Japanese inn located a three-minute walk from Enoshima Beach and the Enoden Koshigoe Station.
 Visitors can head to Enoshima Island, a 15-minute walk away, or Enoshina Aquarium, a 17-minute walk from the ryokan.
 The property has a public bath, is open 24 hours each day, and serves delicious traditional fish and seafood meals in the delightful Katika restaurant.
 Each spacious room features the traditional futon bedding and tatami (woven-straw) flooring and offers a flat-screen TV with a comfortable seating area and a private bathroom.
 Free WiFi is available in the lobby for guests’ convenience.